Legs may swell for numerous reasons. Some of the possible diagnoses are listed in this leaflet.

 - Testing your urine.
 This can usually be done in the doctor's surgery.
 The urine is tested with a dipstick to see if there is any protein in it, which might suggest a kidney problem, for example.

 - Blood tests.
-You might have blood tests to check you for anaemia, heart failure or a DVT.
+You might have blood tests to check you for anaemia or heart failure .
 Tests may be done to check the function of your kidney, liver or thyroid gland.

 - A chest X-ray.
 This would check you for conditions such as heart failure or a pulmonary embolism.